 8124 learners enrolled.

 Prof. Dr. h.c.
 Hasso Plattner is the chair of the "Enterprise Platform and Integration Concepts" research group at HPI.
 His research group focuses mainly on in-memory data management for enterprise applications and human-centered software design.

-He is co-founder of SAP AG, where he served as the CEO until 2003 and has since been chairman of the supervisory board.
-SAP AG is the leading provider of enterprise software solutions.
+He is co-founder of SAP SE, where he served as the CEO until 2003 and has since been chairman of the supervisory board.
+SAP SE is the leading provider of enterprise software solutions.
 In his role as chief software advisor, he concentrates on defining the mid- and long-term technology strategy and direction of SAP.